- Your Government

 - Mercury-containing items (i.e. CFL light bulbs, button batteries, thermostats)

 A complete list of what is accepted and not accepted is available in a quick reference chart (PDF).
+You can refer to the Recyclopedia, below, or the MassDEP Recycling Directory.

-Donation and Bulk Collection Areas
+Donation and Bulky Item Collection Areas

 To further assist residents with keeping certain items out of the solid waste stream, the following collection areas are provided at the Transfer Station: